worm-portal/wormutils_r/README.md

-# wormutils_r
+# WORMutils-R

-Helper functions for WORM Python packages that require R integration
+A package for common functions containing R/rpy2 used in other WORM codes.